UK Economy: Productivity vs Growth

 There is no easy solution to this, and it will take time – and money.

-The rapid implementation of AI we ware already seeing can only hasten this process, and is likely to provide an even more irresistable stimulus to change in the workplace
+The rapid implementation of AI we are already seeing in many sectors can only hasten this process, and is likely to provide an even more irresistable stimulus to change in the workplace

 That said, you can’t automate everything....